 - 1. Luminosity is the total amount of light energy that is radiated by a star from its surface. - 2.
 The moon's Sea of Tranquility was where the astronauts of Apollo 11 landed. - 3.
 Jupiter's innermost moon, lo, is said to be the most volcanically active body in the Solar System, with roughly 400 active volcanoes. - 4.
-When a massive star runs out of nuclear fuel and collapses, and forms a black hole, it emits an explosion called gamma-ray bursts.
-Black holes are points in spacetime where gravity is so strong, even light cannot escape its pull. - 1.
-Pluto's natural satellites include Styx, Nix, Kerberos, and its largest, Charon [pronounced like "Sharon" in honor of its discoverer James Christy's wife, Charlene.] - 5.
-Mars has two moons: Phobos and Deimos. - 6.
-Asteroids are tiny, rocky objects that orbit the Sun. - 7.
-Escape velocity is the speed that an object needs to be traveling in order to leave the gravitational field of a celestial body. - 8.
+When a massive star runs out of nuclear fuel and collapses, and forms a black hole, it emits an explosion called gamma-ray bursts. - 5.
+Dark energy is an unknown form of energy that is said to account for roughly 70% of the universe's total matter.
+Not to be mistaken for dark matter, which tends to drive the universe together, dark energy tends to drive the universe apart by speeding up its expansion. - 6.
+Mars has two moons: Phobos and Deimos. - 7.
+Asteroids are tiny, rocky objects that orbit the Sun. - 8.
+Escape velocity is the speed that an object needs to be traveling in order to leave the gravitational field of a celestial body. - 9.
 Our Solar System is located in the Milky Way galaxy.